veyon/docs/admin/reference.rst

     **Default:** *15 s*

 Maximum number of open connections
-    This setting limits the number of simultanous open connections, e.g. to mitigate possible denial of service attacks.
+    This setting limits the number of simultaneous open connections, e.g. to mitigate possible denial of service attacks.

     **Default:** *10*